 Written by Peter Forbes Imagine a long-distance runner, without a watch, crossing mountain ranges, passing through villages, people occasionally cheering them along, but mostly alone confronting obstacles on the ground and in their mind, always running toward an...read more

 The Organized Village of Kake is hiring a program manager to work with the the Keex’ Kwaan Community Forest Partnership (KKCFP).
-The Keex' Kwaan Community Forest Partnership is an “all-lands, all-hands” approach to community-based natural resource management that...read more
+The Keex' Kwaan Community Forest Partnership is an “all-lands, all-hands” approach to community-based natural resource...read more